All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Lightning Bruiser: Was even nicknamed Yamakaze (Mountain wind) for his great speed.

-- Nice Hat: Always wears a baseball cap of some sort.
-Even when he's a giraffe.
+- Nice Hat: Always wears a baseball cap of some sort, which remains in his giraffe form as well.

-- Nice Job Fixing It, Villain!: Subtle, but it's there all right.
-Had he not released the Going Merry from its holding dock at Water 7, it wouldn't have ended up roaming to Enies Lobby and saving the Straw Hats during the Buster Call like it did.
+- Nice Job Fixing It, Villain!: Thanks to Kaku releasing the Going Merry from its holding dock at Water 7, something he considers his last action as a shipwright, the ship roams to Enies Lobby and saves the Straw Hats during the Buster Call.